mottosso/Qt.py/README.md

 ### Qt.py

-Qt.py enables you to write software that dynamically chooses the most desireable bindings based on what's available, including PySide, PySide2, PyQt4 and PyQt5.
+Qt.py enables you to write software that dynamically chooses the most desireable bindings based on what's available, including PySide2, PyQt5, PySide and PyQt4; in that (configurable) order (see below).

 <br>
 <br>